nerasan/marshal-crossing/readme.md

 ## Wireframe & Design

-Only had a rough sketch, so a nicer wireframe will be added soon!
+Only had a rough sketch, so a nice wireframe picture will be added soon!

 **Color Palette**
 ```